nextpyp/pyp/docs/workshop/nysbc_day2.rst

   Since Sessions also perform pre-processing, we can import a finished Sessions job into a project to kick-start the process of structure determination.

-  * Click the :bdg-primary:`Dashboard` link to go back to nextPYP's homepage.
+  * Click the :bdg-secondary:`Dashboard` link to go back to nextPYP's homepage.

   * Click the :bdg-primary:`Create New Project` button and give your project a name.